iximiuz/awesome-container-tinkering/README.md

 ## Motivation

-Over the years, I've accumulated tens of links to various container-related projects, so, first of all, I just need a place for a brain-dump.
-But also to share, to get feedback, and to learn more about the topic from the community.
+Over the years, I've accumulated tens of links to various container-related projects, so, first of all, I just needed a place for a brain dump.
+But also to share, to get feedback, and to learn more about the tools from the community.
 Sharing is caring!

 ## Contribution